Security

 Performing Attestation from the Client

-Now that the Cage has access to an intermediate CA, and has generated an attestable leaf cert, we can walk through the process of how a client will attest the Cage.
+Now that the Enclave has a trusted TLS Certificate, we can walk through the process of how a client will attest the Enclave.

 • Validates the hostname corresponds with the requested domain

-• Validates that there is a valid trust chain going back to the Cages Root CA.
+• Validates that there is a valid trust chain going back to a trusted Root CA.

 The client then attests the connection: